mesosphere/dcos-docs-site/pages/docs/1.10/tutorials/deploy-on-marathon/index.md

 ## Visit Your Site

-Visit port `80` on the public DC/OS agent to display a jekyll website.
+Visit port `80` on the public DC/OS agent to display a Jekyll website.

 ![dcos-jekyll-site1.png](/docs/1.10/img/dcos-jekyll-site1.png)